krbone14/datasciencecoursera/README.md

 # datasciencecoursera
-Course project for "The data Scientist's Toolbox"
+Course project for "Getting and cleaning Data"